-In addition to the laws indicated in question 2.1 above, the downstream oil sector is regulated, inter alia, by the following:
+In addition to the laws indicated in question 2.1, the downstream oil sector is regulated, inter alia, by the following:

-- DCM 755/2014 "On the determination of procedures and requirements with regard to the award of a 'Processing Licence' for processing plants of the by-products of oil". - DCM 19/2015 "On the procedures and requirements with regard to the granting, transfer and renewal of the concession licence for refineries for crude oil processing activity for the production of the by-products thereof". - DCM 170/2002 "On the determination of the procedures and requirements on the granting of the permits and authorisations with regard to the trade of oil, gas and their by-products". - Order of the Ministry of Energy and Industry 389/2014 "On the data that should be sent by legal entities exercising their activity in the sector for processing, transporting and trading crude oil and its by-products". - Order of the Ministry of Energy and Industry 76/2015 "On the procedures and tariffs with regard to the issuance of the technical certificate for the entities carrying out activities in the sector for processing, transporting and trading crude oil and its by-products".
+- DCM 755/2014 "On the determination of procedures and requirements with regard to the award of a "Processing Licence" for processing plants of the by-products of oil". - DCM 19/2015 "On the procedures and requirements with regard to the granting, transfer and renewal of the concession licence for refineries for crude oil processing activity for the production of the by-products thereof". - DCM 970/2015 "On the determination of the procedures and requirements for granting licences for the trading of crude oil and its by-products". - Order of the Ministry of Energy and Industry 389/2014 "On the data that should be sent by legal entities exercising their activity in the sector for processing, transporting and trading crude oil and its by-products". - Order of the Ministry of Energy and Industry 315/2017 "On the procedures for issuing technical certification for the entities carrying out activities in the sector of processing, transport and trade crude oil and its by-products".